-In preparation for the European Spallation Source (ESS) (https://europeanspallationsource.se/) a number of e-learning teaching/learning initiatives have been launched.
+In preparation for the European Spallation Source (ESS) (https://europeanspallationsource.se/) a number of e-learning teaching/learning initiatives was launched.
 However, little is known on how the various learning tools prepare students for actively participating in scattering experiments.

-Data material comes from activities where students are asked to express their knowledge, solve problems, and perform experimental-like exercises on-line and at a large scale scattering facility.
-This means that we will have access to both student learning processes in the form of their behaviour, and the outcome of these process in the form of answers to problems and exercises.
+Data material came from activities where students were asked to express their knowledge, solve problems, and perform experimental-like exercises on-line and at a large scale scattering facility.
+This meant that we had access to both student learning processes in the form of their behaviour, and the outcome of these process in the form of answers to problems and exercises.

 Founding institution MAX4ESSFUN